Farmaan02/CivicSense/DEVELOPMENT.md

 # Development Guide

-This document provides detailed information about developing and contributing to the CivicSense platform.
+This document provides detailed information about developing and contributing to the CivicPulse platform.

 ## Table of Contents